 Essential Christian is committed to protecting the privacy of your personal data.
 We will respect any personal data you share with us and keep it safe.
-We aim to be clear when we collect your personal data and not do anything you wouldn’t reasonably expect.

 1. Who we are

 “Essential Christian” is the umbrella charity under which the following entities are included:

 - Spring Harvest